MicrosoftDocs/cpp-docs/docs/standard-library/zoned-time-class.md

 Regional legislatures may change time zones.
 OS support for a database of these changes was added to Windows 10.

-Time zone support requires `icu.dll`, which is provided by Windows 10 version 1903/19H1 or later.
+Time zone support requires Windows 10 version 1903/19H1 or later.
 This requirement applies to both client and server operating systems.
 Windows Server 2019 is based on Windows 10 version 1809.

 **Namespace:** `std::chrono`